evgeniums/cpp-validator/docs/index.md

 There is also a [contains](#contains) operator added to the library for convenience to validate members of container types.

 A [member](#member) existence can also be checked implicitly before applying validation conditions to the [member](#member).
-Such check is performed by an [adapter](#adapter) if the [adapter](#adapter) supports that.
-[Default adapter](#default-adapter) and [reporting adapter](#reporting-adapter) provide such feature that can be configured with  `set_check_member_exists_before_validation` and `set_unknown_member_mode` adapter methods.
+This check is performed by an [adapter](#adapter) if the [adapter](#adapter) supports that.
+[Default adapter](#default-adapter) and [reporting adapter](#reporting-adapter) provide this feature which can be configured with  `set_check_member_exists_before_validation` and `set_unknown_member_mode` adapter methods.

-Method `set_check_member_exists_before_validation` enables/disables implicit checking of member existence.
+Method `set_check_member_exists_before_validation` enables/disables implicit check of member existence.
 By default this option is disabled which improves validation performance but can sometimes cause exceptions or other undefined errors.
-Besides, some basic checking if a member can be found for given object type is performed statically at compile time regardless of this flag.
+Note that some basic check of property existence or type compatibility might be performed statically at compile time regardless of this flag.

 Method `set_unknown_member_mode` instructs adapter what to do if a member is not found.
 There are two options:
-- ignore not found members and continue validation process;
+- ignore missed members and continue validation process;
 - abort validation process with error.

 See examples below.